 - Pressure release method i.e. quick release (QR) or natural pressure release (NPR).

 You can use the Pot in Pot cooking method to combine many different types of recipes.
 The Instant Pot recipe book that came with your Instant Pot has cooking times for different foods.
 I use the timings as a general guideline for which foods I can pressure cook together, using Pot in Pot.
+You might need to add some extra time for some recipes.

 Possible combinations for Pot in Pot Cooking